mosesr-kim/type-fighter/README.md

 # Type Fighter

 A full stack JavaScript team hackathon project for Mintbean!
-Our application Type Fighter(live link here) allows you to put your typing skills to the test against other players in a real-time, online experience.
+Our application [Type Fighter](https://the-type-fighter.herokuapp.com/) allows you to put your typing skills to the test against other players in a real-time, online experience.
 Race to complete a phrase before your opponent to deal damage and eventually defeat your opposition.

 Check it out [here](https://the-type-fighter.herokuapp.com/)!